diem/diem/documentation/coding_guidelines.md

 Some examples of properties tested in Libra:

 * Every serializer and deserializer pair is tested for correctness with random inputs to the serializer.
 Any pair of functions that are inverses of each other can be tested this way.
-* The results of executing common transactions through the VM are tested using randomly generated scenarios and verified with an *oracle*.
+* The results of executing common transactions through the VM are tested using randomly generated scenarios and verified with an *Oracle*.

 A tutorial for `proptest` can be found in the [`proptest` book](https://altsysrq.github.io/proptest-book/proptest/getting-started.html).